 In preparation for the post-ISS time, NASA initiated the Commercial Low-Earth Destination Program (CLDP) in 2021, encouraging space industry to develop space stations which are able to replace ISS.
 Such space stations will not only be developed and built under industry responsibility, but remain in ownership of the commercial providers.
 NASA and other space agencies will be customers using the commercial services provided by the space station (NASA, 2023).

 Several concepts are being put forward in course of a space-act agreement, one of it being Starlab.
 The industrial setup forming Starlab is remarkable in different aspects.
-On the one hand, the international spirit of the ISS is resembled in a unique the with the main joint venture partners representing USA, Europe, Japan, and Canada.
-One the other hand the joint venture combines the benefits of 30 years of heritage in space business (>2,000 flown missions) and future-oriented transformation drivers, e.g. leading in AI implementation.
-Strategic partners from academia, launch providers, interior design, and other relevant sectors complement the industrial setup aiming to revolutionize the future low-earth orbit destinations.
+On the one hand, the international spirit of the ISS is resembled in a unique way with the main joint venture partners representing USA, Europe, Japan, and Canada.
+On the other hand, the joint venture combines the benefits of 30 years of heritage in space business (>2,000 flown missions) and future-oriented transformation drivers, e.g. leading in AI implementation.
+Strategic partners from academia, launch providers, interior design, and other relevant sectors complement the industrial setup aiming to revolutionize the future of low-earth orbit destinations.

 Starlab